Blackmorse/accountant/README.md

 # accountant
-Application for aggregating statistic from specific xls files
+JavaFX application for aggregating statistic from specific xls files